 Josh Groban hosts online wine tasting to debut his fundraising Sonoma County pinot noir

-Singer and actor Josh Groban is hosting an online tasting of his new Sonoma County grown and produced pinot noir on Sept.
-9.
+Singer and actor Josh Groban will hosting an online tasting Sept.
+9 for his new Sonoma County grown and produced pinot noir.

-The singer and winemaker have previously collaborated on 2014-2106 vintages of the wine.
+The singer and winemaker previously collaborated on 2014-2016 vintages of the wine.

+The public can access the event by buying one of several packages of Find Your Light Pinot Noir, including single bottles.
+A single bottle sells for $95.
+See the packages at bit.ly/3ANmknN.

-Sales from the $95 Find Your Light Pinot Noir will benefit Groban’s nonprofit Find Your Light Foundation, which advocates for and supports arts education to kids in underserved communities.
+Sales of Find Your Light Pinot Noir benefit Groban’s nonprofit Find Your Light Foundation, which advocates for and supports arts education to kids in underserved communities.

 During the 5 p.m.
 Friday event, Groban and Halleck will taste their wine and share stories from their winemaking experience over Zoom.